OUR LOCATION

 Fajardo (About 40 minutes)

-Visit this island hub, Fajardo, for aquatic tours, activities, and events, and spend your time exploring the wetter side of Puerto Rico.
-With a bevy of excursions at your disposal, whether you like swimming with fish or reeling them in, a boat in one of this town’s many docks is shipping off to your own unique paradise.
-While in Puerto Rico, you can’t miss the magic of the island’s bioluminescent bays, accessible by a starlit kayak ride out of Fajardo.
-Another choice is to stay shoreside on Seven Seas beach, with beautiful white sands, and a peaceful surf, after a demanding aquatic activity, this is the perfect spot for a relaxing afternoon.
+Visit the island hub of Fajardo for aquatic tours, activities, and adventures, and spend some time exploring the wetter side of Puerto Rico.
+With a wide variety of excursions available, whether you prefer swimming with fish or reeling them in, a boat from one of the town’s many marinas is ready to carry you off to your own unique paradise.

 VIEQUES